Hazeral/LoggerCPP/README.md

 ## Installation

-You can use either the batch files to either compile to DLL or a static library, you could also simply include the source files.
+You can use the batch files to either compile to DLL or a static library, you could also simply include the source files.

 ## Usage